sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 production today.

-In this article, we will explore options for when flexbox can be used in production.
-We will start with the best case scenarios and work our way down to IE8.
+In this article, we will explore options for when flexbox can be used in production, starting with the best case scenario and working our way down to IE8.

 The demo we'll be using is the sign up page for a [side project](http://www.pagesnap.io/) a [friend of mine](https://twitter.com/zrail) is working on.
 Pete ran into a few layout problems using Bootstrap's grid system that are easily solved with flexbox, so it's a great example.
-Here's the basic, ideal layout we'll be working with.
+Here's the layout we'll be creating.

 <figure>
     <img src="/images/flexbox-now/layout.png" />